Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review: Estimating CATE

 \subsubsection{X-Learners}

 X-Learners have been proposed by \cite{kunzel_2017} as an extension of T-Learners, and derive a CATE estimator in three steps.
-In the first step, conditional average potential outcomes are fitted as in a T-Learner approach, that is by using two separate regression models for the conditional means $f_1(\bm{x}_i)$ and $f_0(\bm{x}_i)$.
-This carries the same underlying assumptions, benefits and drawbacks of T-Learners, illustrated in the previous section.
+In the first step, conditional average potential outcomes are fitted as in a T-Learner approach, that is by using two separate regression models for the conditional means $f_1(\bm{x}_i)$ and $f_0(\bm{x}_i)$, assuming independent error structures.
 Then in the second step, ``imputed treatment effects" are computed for each group separately; these are defined as the differences between the group-specific observed outcome $Y_i^Z$, and the estimated unobservable conditional average potential outcome $\widehat{Y}_i^{(Z)}$ derived in the first step, more formally:

-The second step thus attempts to recover the unobservable differences $ D_i =Y_i^{(1)} - Y_i^{(0)}$ (ITE) by replacing the unobservable potential outcomes with the relative conditional average potential outcome estimates $\widehat{Y}_i^{(Z)}$, separately for the treated and control group.
-In the last step, $\tilde{D}^1_i$ and $\tilde{D}^0_i$ are used as response variables in two separate regressions, employing the chosen base-learner (linear regression, random forest, BART, etc.), to obtain estimates of $\hat{\tau}_1(\bm{x}_i)$ and $\hat{\tau}_0(\bm{x}_i)$, using covariates $\bm{X}_i$ as regressors.
+The second step thus attempts to recover the unobservable differences $ D_i =Y_i^{(1)} - Y_i^{(0)}$ (ITE) separately for the treated and control group by replacing the unobservable potential outcomes with the relative conditional average potential outcome estimates $\widehat{Y}_i^{(1-Z)}$, but using the observed outcome for the other ``actual" outcome $Y_i^Z = Y_i^{(Z)}$, whereas a T-Learner would just use fitted values for both instead.
+In the last step, $\tilde{D}^1_i$ and $\tilde{D}^0_i$ are utilized as response variables in two separate regressions, employing the chosen base-learner (linear regression, random forest, BART, etc.), to obtain estimates of $\hat{\tau}_1(\bm{x}_i)$ and $\hat{\tau}_0(\bm{x}_i)$, using covariates $\bm{X}_i$ as regressors.
 These two independent regressions can be depicted as

 where the two estimated quantities $\hat{\tau}_1(\bm{x}_i)$ and $\hat{\tau}_0(\bm{x}_i)$ from (\ref{lastXstep}) are group-specific CATE estimates.
 The final CATE estimate is then obtained through a weighted average of the two group-specific CATE estimates,